lingo-iitgn/commentator/README.md

 ##### Steps to Follow

 a.
-Navigate inside backend folder
+Navigate inside frontend folder

     cd frontend